hvgp/iprollogical/README.md

 # Iprollogical

-A collection of notes concerning and exercises reflecting my understanding of logic and answer-set programming paradigms, started as part of my course in Intelligent Decision Making.
-My intention is to continue expanding this knowledge base in accordance with to the benefit of my own.
+This is basically collection of notes and practice programs concerning logic and answer-set programming paradigms.
+It will continue to grow and change shape as we learn more.

 - [Iprollogical](#iprollogical)
   - [Data Types, Concepts \& Vernacular](#data-types-concepts--vernacular)